-- State Prevalence: In 2014, an estimated 77,896 persons were living with a diagnosed HIV infection in Texas—a rate of 357 infections per 100,000 persons.
-Of these, 15.7 percent1 of males and 20.1 percent of females were living with HIV attributed to IDU (AIDSVu).
+- State Prevalence: In 2015, an estimated 81,873 persons were living with a diagnosed HIV infection in Texas—a rate of 368 cases per 100,000 persons.
+Of those, 15.0 percent of male cases were attributed to IDU or male-to-male contact and IDU.
+Among females, 19.5 percent were living with HIV attributed to IDU (AIDSVu).

 Get this Publication

 NIH HEAL (Helping to End Addiction Long-term) Initiative